RocketChat/docs-old/guides/brand-and-visual-guidelines/patterns.md

 ---
-description: Here you will find Guidelines about Rocket.Chat's Patterns
+description: Here you will find the Guidelines about Rocket.Chat's Patterns
 ---

 # Patterns